 - The Mole: Richards is secretly working for B.J.
 Wert.
 Claire didnít know this at the time she fired him and Felix, however.

 - Mummy Wrap: Ema somehow did this to herself to hide in a tomb back in ancient Egypt.

 - Perception Filter: No one can see the mannequin alive and moving except Switcher (until his desperate act to save her and The Power of Love breaks her curse).

 - Pet Homosexual: Hollywood Montrose.

-- Pretty in Mink: One scene has her in a huge fur coat and then flashing her Black Bra and Panties underneath.
+- Pretty in Mink: One scene has her in a huge fur coat and then flashing her black undies underneath.